 I have been in Science since a kid :).
 I built my first laboratory in my parent's Emmaus PA basement where I made nitrogen triiodide among other "things"!
 It would cause great fun and laughter as it would mysteriously "go off" while we were eating dinner.
 I managed to survive my teenage years and retain all my digits and limbs.
-From there I went to Penn State, where I could pursue my passion of chemistry and biology.
+From there I went to Penn State, where I could pursue my passion for chemistry and biology.
 I studied Biochemistry and worked in the great Richard Frisque Lab as both a laborer and student.
 After Penn State, I ended up working as an analytical biochemist for Tektagen (now Charles River Labs) and then the PA State Police as a Forensic Scientist.
-After several years I decided to go work for a startup biotech called STC (now Orasure).
+After several years I decided to go work for startup biotech called STC (now Orasure).
 After several years of that, I left and started Avecon Inc., a diagnostics development startup.
 I sold that to my partner a year later and joined Merck and Co.
 Inc. where I stayed for 10 years, starting writing code and building applications more than not, and met some amazing people, friends, and colleagues.
 After 10 years at Merck, I left for GSK where I was the Philadelphia Site Head for Discovery Informatics and Head of the Structural Biology Domain.
 I left GSK after a large restructuring and spent the next 7 years at Accelrys (now Biovia) where we had great success in Scientific informatics software and services.
-I had a concept and idea I wanted to build and my next move took me to Schrodinger where we ended building a realtime comp chem and med/syn chem collaboration tool called LiveDesign.
+I had a concept and idea I wanted to build and my next move took me to Schrodinger where we ended building a real-time comp chem and med/syn chem collaboration tool called LiveDesign.
 I left Schrodinger for a great opportunity to head up the R&D division for LabAnswer (now Accenture).
 After great success there I left to become Head of R&D IT for Medimmune (AstraZeneca).
 AZ was a great place to work but unfortunately, because of my family commitments, I had to resign.
 So here I am, 20/15 Visioneers and very happy and very motivated :)

 Bringing the world's best to your attention for education, and knowledge sharing purposes!